 While coronavirus is raging across the globe, another evil is hurting girls door to door in Somalia.
 The pandemic has already raised the number of drop-outs, domestic violence and child marriage cases in many developing countries.
 Some girls even have to face another threat, Female Genital Mutilation (FGM).

-Somalia is the country with the world’s highest FGM rate that around 98% of the girls have undergone the procedure between 5 to 11 years old.
+Somalia is the country with the world’s highest FGM rate that around 98% of the girls have undergone the procedure between five to 11 years old.
 To prevent the spread of coronavirus disease, Somalia has also implemented quarantine measures and girls are staying at home more often than ever.
 On one hand, former FGM cutters resort to performing FGM as other industries fall apart in the economic downturn; on the other hand, parents of girls think the school suspension has provided a longer period of time for the girls’ wounds to heal.
 Therefore, when the cutters go door to door to sell their cutting services, the girls cannot but accept this brutal practice.

 FGM has no health benefits which hurts female in many ways.
 It robs girls of life opportunities and stops them from reaching their full potentials.